sanosuke009/PoseidonFramework/README.md

     Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```
 4. Now allure serve command should work
+5. If you are getting JAVA_HOME not set error, then you need to install Java as well from [here](https://www.oracle.com/in/java/technologies/downloads/) and set JAVA_HOME="C:\Program Files\Java\jdkxxx.xx.xx" in the environment variables.

 ## VENV Troubleshooting:
 In VSCode, there is no default option to create virtual environment in Python.
 So follow below steps to create one: